Five wild reasons to leave the garden clean-up until spring

 How things change!
 What would once have been seen as ‘messy’ gardens are now celebrated as havens for beneficial beasties, providing vital food and shelter for British wildlife through the winter months.

-Here are five excellent reasons to hang up the pruning shears and leave the garden clean-up until spring...
+Here are five excellent reasons to hang up the pruning shears and all gardening wear and shoes and leave the garden clean-up until spring...

 1) To avoid disturbing solitary bee nests